WWE The Bash: Main event matches

 The first of three matches billed as the main event was the World Heavyweight Championship match between CM Punk and Jeff Hardy.
 The match was wrestled at a fast pace as the two exchanged a series of holds and kicks.
 As Punk was about to deliver a Go To Sleep, Hardy countered into a Twist of Fate, and executed the Swanton Bomb; Hardy then covered his opponent and got the pin.
 Though it appeared initially that he won the title, the referee soon discovered Punk's foot was under the bottom rope, causing the match to continue.
 As the competitors continued to fight, Punk performed a roundhouse kick on the referee, causing him to get disqualified, thus retaining the title.
 Following the match, a frustrated Hardy assaulted the champion, leading to the two being pulled apart by the referee and other officials.

 John Cena faced The Miz next.
-Cena executed an Attitude Adjustment on Miz and forced Miz to submit to the STF to win the match.
+Cena executed an Attitude Adjustment on The Miz and forced The Miz to submit to the STF to win the match.

 The main event was the Three Stages of Hell match for the WWE Championship between Randy Orton and Triple H. In the first match, a singles match, Triple H was disqualified after hitting Orton with a chair, giving Orton the first victory.
 The next fall was the falls count anywhere match, which Triple H won after attacking Orton with the chair and a Pedigree outside the ring.
 The final match was the stretcher match.
 Triple H tried to end the match early by wheeling the champion over the yellow line on the stage that signified the end of the match only to have Orton slide off, leading to a brawl between the two on the stage.
 Orton performed a DDT off the stretcher onto the entrance ramp on Triple H. The fight went back up to the stage with Triple H delivering a Pedigree, followed by loading the stretcher with Orton until Orton's two protégés, Cody Rhodes and Ted DiBiase, interfered, preventing Triple H from winning by distracting him to have Orton attack him, put him on the stretcher, and wheel him across the finishing line to win the match.
 After the match, when Orton was celebrating his victory, Triple H attacked Orton with his signature sledgehammer.